Ideas for international airlines during and beyond the crisis

 What is the goal of NEURONprocessing?

-In essence, NEURONprocessing is a software tool that develops creative processes in a more targeted serial manner and leads to significantly more efficient results than comparable methods.
-It uses findings from the field of brain research to better access the creative potential of the human brain.
-Software based on these findings - the so-called NEURONprocessor - enables the reduction of everyday thinking in connection with extremely increased intuition - and thus allows to act apart from predetermined thought patterns and to develop solutions more efficiently.
+In essence, NEURONprocessing is a tool that develops creative processes as software in a more targeted serial manner and leads to significantly more efficient results than comparable methods.
+It uses findings from brain research to better tap the creative potential of the human brain.
+Software based on these findings - the so-called NEURONprocessor - enables the reduction of everyday thinking in connection with extremely increased intuition - and thus allows to act apart from prefabricated thought patterns and to develop solutions more efficiently.

 How successful is NEURONprocessing?